nfriedly/vzw-bot/readme.md

 [![Build Status](https://travis-ci.org/nfriedly/vzw-bot.svg?branch=master)](https://travis-ci.org/nfriedly/vzw-bot)

+** Not currently functional ** - Verizon changed their UI around a bit and this bot doesn't seem to work any more.
+Probably an easy fix, but I haven't had the time to look into it recently.

 Logs into your Verizon account and visits the smart rewards page.
 This:

 * Automatically grants you 300 points for logging in (once per billing cycle)